hippocratesteam/hippocrates/INSTALL.md

-Building Hanacoin
+Building Hippocrates
 ================

-See doc/build-*.md for instructions on building the various elements of the Hanacoin Core reference implementation of Hanacoin.
+See doc/build-*.md for instructions on building the various elements of the Hippocrates Core reference implementation of Hippocrates.